 This sheet is about exposure to acetaminophen in pregnancy and while breastfeeding.
-This information should not take the place of medical care and advice from your healthcare provider.
+This information is based on available published literature.
+It should not take the place of medical care and advice from your healthcare provider.

 What is acetaminophen (paracetamol)?

 Acetaminophen (paracetamol) has been used to treat fever and mild to moderate pain.
 Acetaminophen is available alone and in combination with other medications that have been used to treat symptoms of colds, flu, headache and osteoarthritis.
 Acetaminophen comes in different forms, including liquids, tablets, capsules, and suppositories.
 A common brand name is Tylenol®.

 I take acetaminophen.
 Can it make it harder for me to get pregnant?

 It is not known if acetaminophen can make it harder to get pregnant.

 Does taking acetaminophen increase the chance for miscarriage?

-Miscarriage can occur in any pregnancy.
-Based on the studies reviewed, taking acetaminophen at the recommended doses is not expected to increase the chance for miscarriage.
+Miscarriage is common and can occur in any pregnancy for many different reasons.
+Taking acetaminophen at the recommended dose is not expected to increase the chance for miscarriage.

 Does taking acetaminophen increase the chance of birth defects?

 Every pregnancy starts out with a 3-5% chance of having a birth defect.
 This is called the background risk.
-Based on the studies reviewed, when used at recommended dosages, acetaminophen has not been shown to increase the chance for birth defects.
+When used at recommended dosages, acetaminophen has not been shown to increase the chance for birth defects.